JLefortBesnard/JLefortBesnard.github.io/_pages/mainprojects.md

 All analysis scripts of this study are readily accessible online [here](https://github.com/JLefortBesnard/Panss2018)

-This manuscript is currently under review.
+This manuscript is in press (Translational Psychiatry)